apepers/DiscoElysiumTwineMacros/TweegoInstructions.md

 You can also commit your HTML file to make it easier to pull and immediately play the game or open it in the visual editor - but it will not be possible to merge, whenever there you check in a change to the twee you will completely overwrite the HTML file, which is fine.

 *The Twee file is the single source of truth* - if you do modify the HTML itself (such as in the Twine virtual editor), ensure you convert that HTML file back into Twee before you commit, so that the Twee file is always the correct version of your story.

+Whenever you've made edits to the HTML file you want to merge back into the Twee file, just use the same command you did at the start:
+`tweego -d MyTwineStory.html -o MyTwineStory.twee`